Azure-Samples/azure-search-rest-samples/README.md

 # Postman collections for Azure Cognitive Search

-This repository provides Postman collections used in REST API walkthroughs.
+This repository provides Postman collections used in REST API walkthroughs:

++ custom-analyzers collection
++ debug-sessions collection
++ index-encrypted-blobs collection
++ knowledge-store collection
++ projections collection
++ query-examples collection
++ quickstart collection
++ skill-examples collection
++ tutorial collection

 All collections are saved in JSON, in the V2 collection format.

-To use these collections, import them into **Postman**.
+To use these collections, import them into **Postman** and then update the collection variables to use your own search service and admin API key.

+## Custom analyzer

+This Postman collection creates a basic search index and builds a custom analyzer designed for indexing and querying various phone number patterns.
+The collection and corresponding tutorial walk through the process of testing sample searches, testing how those searches are analyzed, and building an analyzer to intuitively search phone number.

 ## Debug sessions